-The programs in Audiology and Speech-Language Pathology are based on the philosophy that professional education is optimized by drawing upon the patients, health care providers, and other resources of an academic medical center.
-The resources at Rush University enrich and enhance faculty and student research and scholarship, and they provide unique opportunities for interprofessional education and collaborations.
-The clinical skills of Rush students are fostered and developed through didactic courses, clinical observation and instruction, and supervision by practitioner-teachers.
-The department faculty is supplemented by the expertise of physicians, scientists, and other health care practitioners within Rush University Medical Center.
+The programs in Audiology and Speech-Language Pathology are based on the philosophy that professional education is optimized by drawing upon the patients, health care providers and other academic medical center resources.
+The resources at Rush University enrich and enhance faculty and student research and scholarship, and they provide unique opportunities for interprofessional education and collaboration.
+The clinical skills of Rush students are fostered and developed through didactic courses, clinical observation and instruction, and supervised by practitioner-teachers.
+The department faculty is supplemented by the expertise of physicians, scientists and other health care practitioners within Rush University Medical Center.

-The Department of Communication Disorders & Sciences at Rush University will provide outstanding graduate education in Audiology and Speech-Language Pathology characterized by the teacher-practitioner model, superior patient care, excellence in research and scholarship, and commitment to serve diverse communities.
+The Department of Communication Disorders and Sciences at Rush University integrates outstanding graduate education, superior patient care, excellence in research and scholarship, and service to diverse communities.

-The Department of Communication Disorders & Sciences will be recognized as offering the programs of choice for graduate education in Audiology and Speech - Language Pathology in the United States.
+The clinical and graduate education programs of the Department of Communication Disorders and Sciences will be recognized as among the best in the United States.

 Rush programs in Communication Disorders and Sciences offer the academic and clinical education background necessary to begin the ASHA clinical fellowship year (speech-language pathology) and to meet requirements for certification in audiology and speech-language pathology.
 Upon graduation students are eligible to do the following: